wilmixjemin8/WEB12/README.md

 WEB12   consists   of  modules    [WEB2  to  WEB12]

-Note:  WEB12  is   used  only  with C# and VB.net.
+Note:  WEB12  is   used  only  with C/C++ P.L.

 SYNTAX: